• Skip to primary navigation

 • Brown sugar: any kind of brown sugar can be used.

 • Milk: whole milk works best as it adds the most creaminess.
 You can also use semi-skimmed or plant-based alternatives.
-For vegan options, I recommend using a flavourless option, like unsweetened almond milk or oat milk.
+For vegan options, I recommend using a flavorless option, like unsweetened almond milk or oat milk.

 • Tapioca pearls: brown sugar boba pearls work best.
 I recommend using 5-minute Wu Fu Yuan brown sugar tapioca pearls because they're quick and easy to make.

 • Green or Jasmine Green Tea: optional but recommended.
 Green tea and Jasmine green tea are the best choices, as they also have a very fresh and green tastes.
-This pairs very well with the wintermelon flavour.
+This pairs very well with the wintermelon flavor.

 Where can I find fresh wintermelon?